 This is a great option if you’re wondering how to make money on Craigslist.
 Just follow these simple steps

-- Look for furniture or appliances at garage sales, flea markets, or on Craigslist.
+- Look for furniture or appliances or anything that needs restored at garage sales, flea markets, or on Craigslist.

 - Dirty stuff is often discounted, as are damaged goods.
-These are the good you want.
+These are the goods you want.

 - Use your skills to fix the item and make it look like new.